yKosa001/Rickroll-Detector-1.0/README.md

 HOW TO SETUP?

-First run the "Chromedriver Path Finder.exe" - it will tell your chromedriver.exe path
+First run the "Chromedriver Path Finder.exe" - it will tell your chromedriver.exe path (you can find it when you click releases and more)

 Open chromedriverpath.txt file and paste inside your chromedriver path